Disparities abound in sentencing in our judicial system

 I’ll make three predictions:

-And it’ll continue as long as our laws are enacted, enforced, and interpreted by the infallible human beings we are.
+And it’ll continue as long as our laws are enacted, enforced, and interpreted by the infallible human beings that we are.